haeshadae/german-news-vocab-ai-agent/README.md

 ## Importing the Workflow

-1. Import `workflow.json` into n8n
+1. Import `My workflow.json` into n8n
 2. Connect your OpenAI, Google Sheets, and Gmail credentials
 3. Update the Google Sheet target if needed
 4. Activate the schedule trigger